Information on examinations and assessments, including A levels, during the coronavirus pandemic.

 Universities across the UK assured us that this proposal will not disadvantage Welsh learners as long as the alternative arrangements are robust and transparent.
-The Design and Delivery Advisory Group will be looking to develop proposals which meet these needs.
+The Design and Delivery Advisory Group have looked to develop proposals which meet these needs.

 The approach that we are proposing is intended to maximise the time available for teaching and learning so that learners have the opportunity to develop the skills and knowledge they need to confidently progress.

 Most vocational qualifications taken by learners in Wales are also available in the other UK nations.
 To ensure consistency we have asked Qualifications Wales to work closely with other regulators to ensure a pragmatic approach that works in learners’ interests and gives them clarity about the way forward.